petelah/snake/README.md

 Control the snake using the arrow keys

 # Updates
+06.05.2020:

+Added highscore saving funtion that loads to and from json.

 27.04.2020:

 Fixed collisions with self so game now ends when you collide with yourself.